 Instead of bundling Ubuntu’s libgcrypt library along with OpenSSL; it uses the compat-libgcrypt and compat-opensslpackages from the same repository.

 The package requires FFmpeg libraries younger than 3.1 to enable playback of local files.
 You can install them by enabling the Multimedia repository and install

-Starting from Fedora 25, the Spotify client is available for installation by default also in Gnome Software.
+Starting from Fedora 25, adding this repository to your system makes the Spotify client appear also in Gnome Software.